 Counsel should actively engage their client in a discussion about the creation and implementation of an Information Governance program and, in particular, information disposition activities, because those may affect how the organization complies with its discovery obligations.
-For example, pursuant to Rule 26(g)(1) of the Federal Rules of Civil Procedure, an attorney who signs a discovery response certifies that the lawyer has made a reasonable effort to assure that the client has provided the documents available to the client that are responsive to the discovery demand.
+For example, pursuant to Rule 26(g)(1) of the Federal Rules of Civil Procedure, an attorney who signs a discovery response certifies that she has made a reasonable effort to assure that the client has provided all available documents that are responsive to the discovery demand.
 If the certification violates the rule "without substantial justification," under Rule 26(g)(3) the court "must impose an appropriate sanction on the signer, the party on whose behalf the signer was acting, or both."
-Therefore, the risk of sanctions for improper disposal extends to counsel who make such representations, their clients, or both.
+Therefore, the risk of sanctions for improper response to a request for production extends to counsel who make such representations, their clients, or both.